uchicago-library/pyiiif/README.md

 >>> str(r)
 ```

 And, you have a properly formatted IIIF Manifest record with the correct @context, @type and @id attributes as well as a a label and a description.
 The sequence list will be empty for now.
-From here, you just need to write the string into  a dicitonary
+From here, you just need to write the string into  a dictionary

 ## Quickstart